HelloWorldLTY/scEval/readme.md

 python sceval_batcheffect.py
 ```

+We recommend directly evaluating the methods based on their outputs (as .h5ad file), which can be easily performed based on the codes in **sceval_method.py**.

 We offer demo datasets for batch effect correction and cell type annotation.
 Such datasets can be found [here](https://drive.google.com/drive/folders/1YvBQ44H_jzhS8B35mPjpCMwQserLLhZs?usp=sharing).

 To avoid using wandb, please set: